Haa, Bhutan Guide

 Day Trips

-Approximately 2 hours by car from Haa to Paro, followed by a 2-3 hour hike (round trip).
-Chele La Pass, one of the highest motorable passes in Bhutan, offers stunning panoramic views of the Himalayas, including the sacred Jomolhari mountain.
-The pass is adorned with colorful prayer flags, adding to its spiritual ambiance.
-It's a perfect spot for photography, short hikes, and simply soaking in the breathtaking scenery.
-On a clear day, you can see the snow-capped peaks stretching as far as the eye can see.
+Approximately 1.5-2 hours by car from Haa (including the drive to Chele La Pass and a short hike).
+Chele La Pass, at an elevation of 3,988 meters (13,084 ft), is one of the highest motorable passes in Bhutan.
+It offers breathtaking panoramic views of the Himalayas, including the sacred Jomolhari and Jichu Drake peaks.
+The pass is adorned with prayer flags, creating a vibrant and spiritual atmosphere.
+It's a perfect spot for photography, short hikes, and simply soaking in the majestic mountain scenery.

 Travel Time